 Heidi E. Brown, PhD, MPH, has a research focus on the epidemiology and control of vector-borne and zoonotic diseases.
 Her goal is to identify human disease risk by modeling vector, host and pathogen distributions.
 The complex nature of the systems she works on diseases requires her to blend field collecting, ecological assessment, laboratory experiments, epidemiological analysis, spatial statistics, remote sensing, geographic information systems, and computer-based modeling in order to develop a more comprehensive view of disease dynamics.
 Current research areas include: West Nile virus, dengue, canine heartworm, valley fever, spatial epidemiology, and climate change.

-Teaching areas include undergraduate Epidemiology and Biostatistics.
-She is in the process of developing a graduate level course that reflects her research in spatial epidemiology and eco-epidemiology.
+Teaching areas include undergraduate Epidemiology and Biostatistics and a graduate level spatial epidemiology course.

 - Vector-borne disease